Education Section: Part 8

 If you are concerned about body image the transition to third level may be even more difficult.
 Concerns about body image can really take over our thinking, take our attention away from the present and prevent us from enjoying life.
 Body image concerns can lead us to skew the importance of body image and to feel that people are judging us harshly.
 This can really affect us socially and make us less confident which can be stressful when we might be away from home and trying to make new friends and juggle all the new demands of college life.

 It can be hard to find ways of coping with these new challenges in the absence of the same level of support, guidance and/or usual routines.
 There can be pressure to fit into a new social environment quite quickly.
-This may revolve around food and alcohol and also introduce choices that may not have been as readily available before.
+This may revolve around food and alcohol, and also introduce choices that may not have been as readily available before.
 These situations may be more stressful if you are preoccupied by, and self-conscious about your appearance.
-It may be that an issue around eating behaviours, which developed during school years, becomes more acute as the nature of the support and guidance from your family changes.
-The change of environment itself can act as a trigger for new and stressful feelings which you may not know how to cope with.
-The move away from an existing support network can come at a time where a sense of anonymity, particularly in large groups and classes, can heighten feelings of isolation and create feelings of loneliness.
+For some people an issue around eating behaviours, which developed during school years may become more challenging during this time of change.
+The move away from home or friends can be challenging and feelings of loneliness or isolation might be heightened in large groups and classes.
+These are common feelings while starting college and it’s important to go easy on yourself, to stay in regular contact with family and friends and to give yourself time to adjust to the new routine and to take time daily to think about things that you might enjoy or new routines you could establish to make yourself feel ‘more at home’.

 Dealing with body image concerns or an eating disorder